Quantale Modules, with Applications to Logic and Image Processing

 An algebraic approach to fuzzy image processing, by means of semimodules over the semiring reducts of the MV-algebra $[0,1]$, together with the algorithm presented in Chapter~\ref{ltbchap}, can be found in~\cite{dinolarusso}, written with A. Di Nola.

 The subject of fuzzy relation equations and their applications is deeply investigated in the book~\cite{dinolasessa}, by A. Di Nola A., S. Sessa, W. Pedrycz and E. Sanchez.

-To what extent mathematical morphology, we point out the wide production of H. J. A. M. Heijmans on this topic.
-For example, useful introductory works are the book~\cite{heijmans} and the papers~\cite{goutsiasheijmans}, with J. Goutsias,~\cite{heijmansronse}, with C. Ronse, and~\cite{heijmans}; they were our main references in drawing up Section~\ref{mathmorphsec}.
+Regarding mathematical morphology, we point out the wide production of H. J. A. M. Heijmans on this topic.
+For example, useful introductory works are the book~\cite{heijmans} and the papers~\cite{goutsiasheijmans}, with J. Goutsias,~\cite{heijmansronse}, with C. Ronse, and~\cite{heijmans}; they have been our main references in drawing up Section~\ref{mathmorphsec}.
 Then, besides the books by G. Matheron,~\cite{matheron}, and J. Serra,~\cite{serra1}, already cited, we suggest the collection~\cite{serra2}.